 Living the Dream

 Events are milestones.
-A distinct time in one's life where people come together, fall in love, celebrate, congratulate, and often mark the closing of one phase of life and the beginning of another.
+A distinct time in one's life when people come together, fall in love, celebrate, congratulate, and often mark the closing of one phase of life and the beginning of another.
 I was never a woman that dreamt about planning her wedding since she was a little girl.
 It honestly wasn't until the weeks after my wedding that I realized how amazing everything was.
 I realized the success of the day was all in the detail.
 The small details are what tell the story.
 Coordinators are charged with the duty to execute every detail to the vision of the client or couple.

-I started Maebell in 2018 as a way to make extra income to pay for grad school at JU while still working full-time as a School Counselor in Duval.
+I started Maebell in 2018 to make extra income to pay for grad school at JU while working full-time as a School Counselor in Duval.
 Little did I know that I would find myself living the dream as an Event Coordinator and Small Business Owner.
 With a background in logistics and a creative knack for detail, I have found my true and authentic self when I am with my clients, couples, and their families.

 Welcome to Team Maebell <3